Table of Contents

 Definition of Salpingitis

 Salpingitis is an infection that causes inflammation of the fallopian tubes.
 Salpingitis is a form of pelvic inflammatory disease (PID) which refers to an infection of the female reproductive organs.
-Some patients with pelvic inflammatory disease might not have salpingitis since PID is used to refer to many diseases in the female genital tract.
+Some patients with the pelvic inflammatory disease might not have salpingitis since PID is used to refer to many diseases in the female genital tract.

 Epidemiology of Salpingitis